 Facebook is to work with Microsoft, Twitter and You Tube to slow the spread of extremist content online by creating a shared database of deleted posts.

-In a blog post announcing the collaboration, Facebook said the “shared industry database “ would consists of content of content that was each given a ‘hash’ or unique digital fingerprint that would help the different sites better and more quickly identify potentially extremist content on their platforms.
+In a blog post announcing the collaboration, Facebook search said the “shared industry database “ would consists of extremist content of content that was each given a ‘hash’ or unique digital fingerprint that would help the different sites better and more quickly identify potentially extremist content on their google and Microsoft platforms.

 The Social network said the companies would work together to help curb the spread of terrorist content online by polling deleted content into a single database that would enable extreme posts-including terror group employment videos to be more quickly acknowledged across different platforms and removed.

 Social media has been criticised in the past for enabling terror groups including so called I stamic States to spread propaganda and recruit individuals to their cause.